MicrosoftDocs/VBA-Docs/api/Excel.WorksheetFunction.Ddb.md

 > `Min( (cost - total depreciation from prior periods) * (factor/life), (cost - salvage - total depreciation from prior periods) )`

-Change factor if you do not want to use the double-declining balance method.
+Change factor if you don't want to use the double-declining balance method.

 Use the **[VDB](excel.worksheetfunction.vdb.md)** function if you want to switch to the straight-line depreciation method when depreciation is greater than the declining balance calculation.